Collective punishment: Israel

 The current blockade of Gaza has been widely criticized as a form of collective punishment against the Palestinian population.
-International humanitarian law prohibits collective punishment under the Fourth Geneva Convention, to which Israel is a party.
 Critics argue that the blockade restricts the movement of people and goods, including essential supplies such as food, medicine, and construction materials, severely impacting the daily lives and humanitarian conditions of Gaza's residents.
 The International Committee of the Red Cross has described the blockade as a violation of international law, stating that it constitutes a form of collective punishment against the 2.2 million people living in Gaza.
 Similarly, reports commissioned by the United Nations have highlighted the disproportionate impact of the blockade on civilians, with widespread implications for healthcare, education, and infrastructure.

 Various human rights organizations, including Amnesty International and Human Rights Watch, have condemned the blockade as part of a broader policy of punitive measures against Palestinians.
 These organizations have called for an end to the blockade, asserting that it collectively punishes the civilian population for actions they have not individually committed.
 Additionally, Israeli military operations in Gaza have been accused of employing measures that amount to collective punishment.
 For instance, demolitions of homes, targeting of infrastructure, and restrictions on fuel and electricity supplies have further exacerbated the humanitarian crisis in Gaza.
 Critics argue that these actions violate principles of proportionality and necessity under international law, disproportionately affecting civilians rather than addressing specific security concerns.

 Israeli officials, however, maintain that the blockade is a necessary security measure to prevent the smuggling of weapons and materials that could be used by Hamas and other militant groups.
 While this rationale has been recognized by some states, others have called for alternative measures that do not harm the civilian population.
 The debate over the legality and morality of the blockade continues to draw international scrutiny, with many advocating for immediate relief to Gaza's humanitarian crisis and a reassessment of policies that affect civilians indiscriminately.